mage-os/devdocs/installation-guide.md

 [repository filtering](https://getcomposer.org/doc/articles/repository-priorities.md#filtering-packages) features
 (or both) to allow both the Mage-OS (or mirror) and Marketplace repositories to coexist in your project.

-An example Composer repository configuration is given below:
+An example Composer repository configuration, adding repo.magento.com for `vendorC` and `vendorE` packages only:

 ```json
 "repositories": {
     "mage-os": {